About Rumbidzai Takawira - Pindula, Local Knowledge

 Education

-Rumbidzai attended her education at Eaglesvale Primary and High School.
+Rumbidzai attended her education at Eaglesvale Primary and Eaglesvale Senior School.
 She is currently pursuing a journalism qualification with CCOSA Journalism School.

 Career